 A chin implant is designed to bring a harmonious balance to facial features, usually by augmenting a weak chin.
 By placing a biocompatible implant in the lower jaw, patients can create a stronger chin, and even lengthen the entire face.
 While many patients use dermal fillers to increase chin size, their results last for only a few months and require frequent touch-ups.
 In comparison, a chin implant offers permanent results that can be customized to achieve the desired look.

 A chin implant is commonly used in conjunction with rhinoplasty.
 Because the appearance of the chin may be affected by what will be the new size and shape of the nose, a chin implant may be used to help achieve a more pleasing facial proportion.
-It may also be combined with cheek implants or lip augmentation for maximum aesthetic results.
+It may also be combined with lip augmentation for maximum aesthetic results.

 Candidates for Chin Implant